 They now want to see if you were worth their effort in subscribing to your list in the first place.

 So in this post, I want to leave you with some practical tips to help you learn how to develop that relationship with your list.

-You’ll learn how to specifically write emails that first attract your audience and gives them no choice but to open.
+You’ll learn how to specifically write emails that first attract your audience and give them no choice but to open.